danielbodnar/awesome-stars/README.md

 ## music

+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [deepjyoti30/ytmdl](https://github.com/deepjyoti30/ytmdl) - A simple app to get songs from YouTube in mp3 format with artist name, album name etc from sources like iTunes, Spotify, LastFM, Deezer, Gaana etc.
 - [mikehelland/omg-music](https://github.com/mikehelland/omg-music) - Music making, remixing, and collaborating tools for the web